-Remove forwarding numbers by turning off call reporting.
+You can remove forwarding numbers by turning off call reporting.
 Once this change is made, your ads will show your business phone number instead.
-Note that the associated call or message reports will no longer be available without call reporting or message reporting.
+Note that the call details report will no longer be available if call reporting is disabled.
 Learn how to manage call reporting for your campaigns

 Are Google forwarding numbers allocated to my ad indefinitely?

-A Google forwarding number is designed to track your call or message ads performance, and the number may vary over time.
-Therefore, it isn't recommended to copy or promote the Google forwarding number beyond your ad campaign with Google Ads.
+A Google forwarding number is designed to track your call performance, and the number may vary over time.
+Therefore, it's not recommended to copy or promote the Google forwarding number beyond your ad campaign with Google Ads.

 Calls will still connect to the business for 60 days after the user’s initial call.
-Every time that the user calls within that time period, the 60-day window is reset and the number will remain connected for another 60 days.
-After an entire 60 days expire, the number will no longer route calls to the business.
+Every time the user calls within that time period, the 60-day window is reset and the number will remain connected for another 60 days.
+After an entire 60-day period expires, the number will no longer route calls to the business.

-If the user calls the Google forwarding number within two hours, the call will connect.
-After two hours, the call won't be routed through to the business and the Google forwarding number may be reallocated.
-Bear in mind that this is a rare scenario, as the vast majority of calls happen within five minutes of the user seeing a Google forwarding number in an ad or on a website.
+If the user calls the Google forwarding number within about 30 minutes (up to about 2 hours in certain markets) of viewing the ad, the call will connect.
+If the user places the first call outside of this initial window, the call won't be routed.
+This is a rare scenario, as the vast majority of calls happen within 5 minutes of the user seeing a Google forwarding number in an ad or on a website.